SlubblesThuggy/sluml/README.md

 ## Development setup

-This project aims to use as few dependencies as possible, but in case any are used they should be preconfigured in the ``Cargo.lock`` file and cargo should install them automatically for you.
+This project aims to use as few dependencies as possible, but those that are should be preconfigured in the ``Cargo.lock`` file and cargo should install them automatically for you.

 ## License